Safeguarding at St. Martin's

 The Diocesan team try to be available in the office Monday to Friday, but if we are out of the office please leave a message and we will contact you as soon as possible.
 Out of hours you can reach us on 07834 514842.

-If you wish to make a complaint about a member of diocesan staff, you can download our complaints policy below.
+If you wish to make a complaint about a member of diocesan staff, you can download the complaints policy below.

 If you have a concern about the behaviour of a member of clergy, you can also contact the Chaplain and Adviser to the bishops, the Revd Dr Graham Dodds.